Melissa Villarreal - Executive Artistic Director

 Began dancing under the direction of Rodolfo Mendez at the age of 14, with Ballet East Dance Company.
 Throughout her years as a performer with Ballet East, Ms. Villarreal had the opportunity to work with various talented and notable local, national, and international choreographers such as Fred Benjamin, Max Luna III, Regina Larkin, Carmen De Lavallade, Bruce Wood, Hope Boykin, Sabrina Madison-Cannon, Eugene Slavin, Stephen Mills, Jason Ansara Brooks, Andrea Ariel, Toni Bravo, Andrea Beckham, Lyn Wiltshire, Gina Patterson, Eric Midgley, and Danny Herman to name a few.
 In June 1997, July 1998, and July 2000, Ms. Villarreal attended master classes in New York through scholarships awarded by Regina Larkin, Artistic Director of the Joyce Trisler Danscompany.

-As a guest teacher she has been invited to teach workshops and master classes for St. Edward's University Ballet Folklorico and Ballet Afrique in Austin; and Nudo Piedi Contemporary Dance Company in Laredo, Texas.
+As a guest teacher she has been invited to teach workshops and master classes for St. Edward's University Ballet Folklorico, Ballet Afrique in Austin; and Nudo Piedi Contemporary Dance Company in Laredo, Texas.
 She has trained, taught, and mentored dancers for over 30 years.
 Her dance protégé, Juan Pablo Flores received a nomination nod from the 2012 Austin's Critic Table Awards for her 2012 work of "Engulfing Addiction", which she choreographed and directed.
 Ms. Villarreal is also the Associate Vice President of Community Engagement for Southwest Key Programs.
-For 13 years, she has led community programming, events, and productions through multi-arts genres of Ballet Folklorico, Mariachi, Bilingual Theater, Spoken Word, and Orchestra.
-Her role of nurturing community partnerships has led to the opening of the Victor R. Garza Community Center in Austin, Texas, where she has developed cultural arts, health and wellness, and continuing education programming for youth and adults, as well as community events in California, Arizona, and the greater Texas areas of Houston, San Antonio, and Brownsville.
-An active arts advocate, Ms. Villarreal serves as a catalyst for artists and develops opportunities and programming in providing equitable access to the arts for underserved populations.
+For 14 years, she has led community programming, events, and productions through multi-arts genres of Ballet Folklorico, Mariachi, Bilingual Theater, Spoken Word, and Orchestra.
+Her role of nurturing community partnerships has led to the opening of the Victor R. Garza Community Center in Austin, Texas, where she has developed cultural arts, health and wellness, and continuing education programming for youth and adults, as well as community events and programming in California, Arizona, and the greater Texas areas of Houston, San Antonio, and Brownsville.